 Other significant changes in the leases standard include the following:

 - Key financial ratios are likely to change, such as return on assets (ROA), debt-to-equity, and total liabilities.
 Financial statement users, such as banks, may set limits on a company’s ability to borrow based on these types of metrics, so that even if the company’s financial situation is unchanged, its financial statements appear different.

 - Leveraged leases are no longer permitted, although pre-existing leveraged leases are grandfathered in until they expire or become modified.

 - The new guidance must be implemented on a modified retrospective transition.
 In other words, Leases must be implemented at the beginning of the earliest period shown on the financial statements.
 However, there is relief in the form of “practical expedients” that can lessen the burden of the transition.

-For more information about lease accounting and how it affects your organization, please contact Sean Weaver using the information below.
+For more information about lease accounting and how it affects your organization, please contact Aron Dunn using the information below.